rpcv2012/factoringprimes/README.md

   <summary>
     fullproperfactors:
   </summary>
-  fullproperfactors(n) <br>
+  fullproperfactors(n)

   n is an integer

   Purpose: This module creates a complete list of the (proper) factors of a number n and includes the number 'n' as well.
 </details>
 <details>
   <summary>